huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 And here’s the same file viewed in a spreadsheet program:
 ![](images/image_19.png)

-- Note: Avoid including duplicate values in the same column, as this will cause a validation error and prevent the import from working successfully.

-Step 2 (optional): You can group terms by including a line with the group name, and immediately include lines for the terms to be grouped, prefixed with a hyphen (-).
+If your **Thesaurus** includes hierarchy (i.e. there are groupings of terms), your CSV file must follow a different format: list the group name, then immediately follow it by the terms that belong to that group, with those terms prefixed by a hyphen (-).

-As an example, here's a sample CSV file viewed as plain text:
+For example, imagine you have a list about colors that includes the terms “Primary” and “No Color”.
+As it turns out, “Primary” encompasses more than one color, so “Primary” is a parent term that groups together three other terms: “Red”, “Yellow” and “Blue”.
+“No Color”, however, does not group together any other terms; it stands alone.
+A CSV file viewed as plain text for this example list of terms would look like the following:

 ```
 English,French,German
 Primary,Primaire,Primär
 -Red,-Rouge,-Rot
--Green,-Vert,-Grün
+-Yellow,-Yaune,-Gelb
 -Blue,-Bleu,-Blau
 No color,Sans couleur,Farblos
 ```